 AI Agents and the EU AI Act 2026: What SMEs Need to Know Now

 The EU AI Act takes full effect in August 2026.
-Companies using AI need compliance – companies not using AI are falling behind.
-How AI agents can solve both.
+Companies using AI need compliance.
+How AI agents bridge regulation and efficiency.
+Practical analysis.

 August 2, 2026 is the deadline: the EU AI Act (Regulation (EU) 2024/1689) takes full effect.
 For German SMEs, this creates a dilemma: if you use AI, you must prove it’s compliant.
 If you don’t use AI, you lose the race for talent and efficiency.

-We’re currently working intensively on exactly this topic – and sharing our assessment here.
+I’m currently working intensively on exactly this topic – and sharing my assessment here.
+The EU AI Act is a central topic in my consulting on compliance and regulatory requirements.

 Disclaimer: This article does not constitute legal advice.
 It is intended for general information purposes and does not replace consultation with a qualified attorney.
 For specific legal questions regarding the EU AI Act, please consult a specialized law firm.